-101.6.3 Revise this section as follows:
+101.6.3 This Section has been modified to read as follows:

 101.6.3 Conflicts.
 When the requirements of this code conflict with the requirements of any part of the California Building Standards Code, Title 24, any provision contained elsewhere in the San Francisco Municipal Code, or any regulation or requirement adopted by the San Francisco Public Utilities Commission or other City agency under its Charter authority, the most restrictive requirement shall prevail.